saptarshibasu/cassandra-study/README.md

 ### Failure Detection

 * Cassandra uses Gossip protocol for failure detection.
 The nodes exchange information about themselves and about the other nodes that they have gossiped about, so all nodes quickly learn about all other nodes in the cluster
-  * Once per second, the gossipier will choose a random node in the cluster and initialize a gozzip session with it
+  * Once per second, the gossipier will choose a random node in the cluster and initialize a gossip session with it
   * Each round of gossip requires 3 messages
   * The gossip initiator sends its chosen friend a GossipDigestSynMessage
   * When the friend receives this message, it returns a GossipDigestAckMessage